socrata/connectors/templates/kana-lagan.md

 ## STEP 7: Customize Data Output

-*At this stage, we will be customizing the data output to reflect the data structure that the Socrata 311 Explorer expects to receive.
+*At this stage, we will be customizing the data output to reflect the data structure that the Socrata Service Connect App expects to receive.
 This will involve renaming, eliminating, and changing the datatype of the fields in the table.  *

 1. Start by expanding all the fields for both the StringConcatenator and the Socrata Writer by clicking the right-facing arrow inside of the respective transformer icons.
 We will be mapping the fields in the concatenator to those in the writer.
 Mapping fields in FME is similar to connecting transformers.
 You must drag the red arrow heads from the source fields to the fields in the downstream transformer that you’d like to inherit the source attributes.